felixlu/awesome-stars/topics.md

 ## tui

 - [can1357/oh-my-pi](https://github.com/can1357/oh-my-pi) - ⌥ Coding agent with the IDE wired in
-- [code-yeongyu/oh-my-openagent](https://github.com/code-yeongyu/oh-my-openagent) - omo/lazycodex: The coding agent for tokenmaxxers;the one and only agent harness for complex codebases.
-For your Codex, for your OpenCode
+- [code-yeongyu/oh-my-openagent](https://github.com/code-yeongyu/oh-my-openagent) - OmO: Drop your tokens.
+Ultrawork.
+Done.
 - [wagoodman/dive](https://github.com/wagoodman/dive) - A tool for exploring each layer in a docker image
 - [Textualize/rich](https://github.com/Textualize/rich) - Rich is a Python library for rich text and beautiful formatting in the terminal.